Samira Tawfik (سميرة توفيق) – Ya Marhaban (196x)

-The Lebanese side got plenty of female stars like, Fairuz, Sabah, Majida El Roumi and lastly but nor least, Samīra Ġusṭīn Karīmūna.
+The Lebanese side got plenty of female stars like Fairuz, Sabah, Majida El Roumi and lastly but not least, Samīra Ġusṭīn Karīmūna.
 Here we got its third entry!

 Let’s go to our album:

 A single from the (late?)
 60’s with fine sound quality, in what might be the apex of Samira’s career, starring dozens of films, endless tours and multiples releases (Lp’s and singles) throughout the Arabic world.
-This fantastic single, one of my favorites from her, takes a plunge inside traditional folklore, a bit different from the 90’s last entry, here there’s no electric guitar or synths, but the usual arabic band style with female/male chorus, strings and tight percussion.
+This fantastic single, one of my favorites from her, takes a plunge inside traditional folklore, a bit different from the 90’s last entry, where there’s no electric guitar or synths, but the usual Arabic band style with female/male chorus, strings, and tight percussion.
 Lastly, don’t forget to check its youtube channel full of various performances at different times in her lasting career!

 A Ya Marhaban

 Voix du Liban – Vlexa 33